Koji-bit/ies-fausti-barbera/PROG/RENAME.md

 # Mòdul optatiu Programació
-*_The Programming class focuses on learning fundamental coding concepts and problem-solving skills to create software using structured logic and programming languages._*
+*_The Programming class focus on learning fundamental coding concepts and problem-solving skills to create software using structured logic and programming languages like python._*

 PILAR MARIA PERELLO PASCUAL
 2ºSMX🎲🎲🎲